qmk/qmk_firmware/docs/feature_converters.md

 ### STeMCell {#stemcell}_elite

-Identical to [Pro Micro - STeMCell](#stemcell) with support for the additional bottom row of pins.
+Identical to [Pro Micro — STeMCell](#stemcell), with support for the additional bottom row of pins.

 ### RP2040 Community Edition {#rp2040_ce_elite}

-Identical to [Pro Micro - RP2040 Community Edition](#rp2040_ce) with support for the additional bottom row of pins.
+Identical to [Pro Micro — RP2040 Community Edition](#rp2040_ce), with support for the additional bottom row of pins.